jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 $$

 ### Credits
 For the RNN/LSTM case study, we use the image caption assignment (assignment 3) in the Stanford class "CS231n Convolutional Neural Networks for Visual Recognition".
-We start with the skeleton codes provided by the assignement and put into our code to complete the assignment code.
+We start with the skeleton codes provided by the assignment and put it into our code to complete the assignment code.